pentandra/proposals/scholarlycommons.org/proposal.md

 a viable alternative to the current system.
 According to Diffusion of Innovations we need a viable alternative that can be trialed, and I'm not convinced that we have an existing viable alternative, hypothetical or otherwise.
-We need a viable alternative, distinct and comprehensive enough to be considered an alternative system of scholarly communication.
-We also need this alternative system to be better than anything currently available, so that there is real motivation to leave behind old practices and adopt new.
+I am proposing here a viable alternative, distinct and comprehensive enough to be considered an alternative system of scholarly communication.
+This alternative system also must be better than anything currently available, so there is real motivation to leave behind old practices and adopt new.

 The Scholarly Commons is a culture, but we're missing critical infrastructure